HL7/emedicinal-product-info/input/pagecontent/gettingstarted.md

 ## Prerequisites

-**Structured/component authoring tool** that can produce compliant FHIR ePI Bundles (**Required**).
+**Structured/component authoring tool** (**Required**)

+  These tools are used to create the complete set of FHIR resources that make up a valid ePI document.

+  They should support full rich text editing, product and document metadata, controlled terminology, component management, lifecycle management (including branched versioning), template management, and style sheet management.

+**Style sheet** (**Required**)

-**Style sheet(s)** (XSLT, CSS) that transform the FHIR ePI from XML or JSON into a human-readable HTML (**Required**).
+  Stylesheets (CSS, XSLT) convert the machine-readable FHIR ePIs from XML or JSON into the nicely formatted patient/physician leaflet displayed in browsers or apps.

-  Implementing organizations are free to use the open-source style sheet included in this IG as is, modify it to suit their needs, or develop their own.
+  Implementing organizations are free to use the open-source stylesheet included in this IG as is, modify it, or develop their own.

-**FHIR R5-compatible server** with a RESTful API to act as a central ePI repository and enable interoperability with other systems (**optional**, but strongly recommended).
-For example:
+**FHIR R5-compatible server** (**Optional**, but strongly recommended)

+  A server is a central storage and retrieval system that holds ePIs, allows searching, versioning, and sharing with other systems via standard FHIR operations.

+  For examples,
-- <u>Open-source/self-hosted options</u>: HAPI FHIR, Firely Server, Spark FHIR, LinuxForHealth FHIR Server.
+  Open-source/self-hosted: HAPI FHIR, Firely Server, Spark FHIR, LinuxForHealth FHIR Server

-- <u>Commercial/managed cloud options</u>: AWS HealthLake, Google Cloud Healthcare API, Microsoft Azure Health Data Services, Smile CDR.
+  Commercial/managed cloud: AWS HealthLake, Google Cloud Healthcare API, Microsoft Azure Health Data Services, Smile CDR

 ## Recommended People Skills